Goncalo-Dias-Rodrigues/Goncalo-Dias-Rodrigues/README.md

 Hello there!
 I'm Gonçalo Dias Rodrigues, a student at UALG pursuing a Computer Science bachelor's degree.
 I started my journey in 2022 with C but now I have a strong foundation with Java.
-I'm currently learning Python, Android development, and Godot, in addition to what I learn at university.
+I'm currently learning Python in addition to what I learn at university.
-In the future I'd like to be a backend developer, Android developer, or game developer (still deciding).

 # Strong Foundation